cat-home-experts/pre-commit-manager/README.md

 #### dotnet-format

-This hook will simple run `dotnet format` using your installed dotnet SDK with a number of hardcoded command line flags.
+This hook will simply run `dotnet format` using your installed dotnet SDK with a number of hardcoded command line flags.
 The hook will:

 - Run using the `.editorconfig` in your repo
 - Only operate on modified or added files of type .cs, .csproj or .sln